zeisys/precedents.org_data_collection/README.md

+# 1 Data Gathering Work

+## 1.1 Objective

-Research judgments or verdicts from the Supreme Court of India.
-You will be given a specific year from this website: https://digiscr.sci.gov.in/
+Research judgments or verdicts from the Supreme Court of India for legal precedents and collect the data into a spreadsheet.
+You will be given a specific year and a volume from this website: https://digiscr.sci.gov.in/.
+Please do not work on a different year or a different volume, as other researchers would be working on those and your work if duplicate is not useful.

+## 1.2 Task

+Browse through each judgment/order, and identify legal precedents.
+Remember, we are not looking for data regarding the judgment/order, but only for the precedents in references.

+## 1.3 Deliverable

-Go through each judgment, and click on the name of the judgment.  including all the metadata, and format it as specified in the columns in a spreadsheet.
+Look for the following data elements, for each precedent, and format it as the columns of a spreadsheet.
+Deliver the spreadsheet as an XLSX file or a CSV file.

+# 2 Data Fields

+# 2.A Indian Laws Referenced

-A. Indian Laws Referenced: List laws/sections from the judgment, separated by semicolons.
-Use format: PART (number), law name, year.
+List laws/sections from the precedented, separated by semicolons.
+Use format: The, law name, year.

 Examples:
-Order VII, Rule 14, The Code of Civil Procedure, 1908 §11, The Indian Trusts Act, 1882
+- The Code of Civil Procedure, 1908
+- The Indian Trusts Act, 1882
-Article 14, The Constitution of India
+- The Constitution of India.
+1950

 B. What is the most critical question that this judgment answers?
 It should be stated generically, as a general question someone might search for online.
 Avoid using names; instead, refer to individuals as "litigants."